 As our school is an academy, the school determines its own admission arrangements.
-The criteria for admissions to our school can be viewed below and are also published in our school prospectus and admissions policy.
-You can view both these documents on this website (see links at the bottom of this page).
+The criteria for admissions to our school can be viewed below and are also published in our admissions policy which can also be downloaded below.

 In this area, children enter school in the academic year they become five.
 There is one admissions date per year, early in September (i.e. at the start of the school year).
 Therefore, parents who would like their child to be admitted to this school during the year their child is five should ensure that they complete the necessary preference form by the closing date in January.

 The Admissions Criteria are listed below in priority order

 Children who are ‘Looked After’, who were previously ‘looked after’ by the Local Authority but immediately after being looked after became subject to adoption, or appear to the Admissions